igvteam/igv-reports/README.md

 # igv.js-reports
-Python application to generate self-contained igv.js pages that can be opened with in a browser with "file" protocol.
+Python application to generate dataURIs from genomice data files and self-contained igv.js pages that can be opened within a browser with "file" protocol.

 ## Installation
 First install all requirements.